Nur noch 104 Stück verfügbar, 2-6 Tage

-When working with bakery products, cleanliness and protection are very important.
-Our workwear for the food industry and logistics is designed to ensure your safety and protect you as well as the food from hazardous substances.
-The right accessories are also important in traditional and industrial bakery production.
-Here we pay attention to detectable clipboards, buckets as well as knives or pens.
+When working with baked goods, cleanliness and protection are very important.
+Our workwear for the food industry and logistics is designed to ensure your safety and protect both you and the food from health hazards.
+The right accessories are also important in traditional and industrial baked goods production.
+We pay attention to detectable clipboards, buckets, as well as knives or pens.

-The profession of a baker is very diverse: from the production of baked goods to the development of the recipe to the finished product in the salesroom.
-You make doughs, operate tools, design desserts, know safety and hygiene regulations and how a bread roll should taste.
+The profession of a baker is very diverse: from the production of baked goods to the development of recipes to the finished product in the sales area.
+One prepares dough, operates equipment, designs desserts, knows safety and hygiene regulations, and understands how a roll should taste.

 The typical workwear in a bakery is white.
-This workwear includes a shirt, trousers and an apron.
-Bakers also often wear a white cap to prevent hair from getting into the baked goods.
-Sales staff also often have to wear work clothes.
-Clothing in the bakery industry is similar to chef's clothing.
+This workwear includes a shirt, pants, and apron.
+Bakers also often wear a white hat to prevent hair from getting into the baked goods.
+The sales staff also often wear work clothing.
+The clothing in the baked goods industry is similar to that of cooks.

-Hygiene is the top priority when working with bakery products.
+Hygiene is paramount when working with baked goods.

-Hygiene is the top priority when handling food.
-Companies that process or produce food are obliged to work according to a strict HACCP concept.
+Hygiene is crucial when handling food.
+Businesses that process or produce food are required to work according to a strict HACCP concept.
 HACCP (Hazard Analysis and Critical Control Points) stands for a hygiene control system.
-This helps to ensure food safety.
-If you use HACCP clothing according to DIN 10524, you are on the safe side when it comes to complying with strict hygiene requirements for workwear in companies in the food industry.
-HACCP clothing is specially manufactured and designed to prevent food contamination.
+It helps to ensure food safety.
+Those using HACCP clothing according to DIN 10524 are on the safe side when it comes to meeting strict hygiene requirements for workwear in the food industry.
+HACCP clothing is specially designed in its material and design to avoid food contamination.
 Fortdress offers modern and certified HACCP clothing for various requirements.

-Is HACCP clothing obligatory when working with bakery products?
+Is HACCP clothing mandatory when working with baked goods?

-Is HACCP clothing obligatory when working with bakery products?
-The EU Regulation (EC) No. 852/2004 on the hygiene of foods, which came into force on 1 January 2006, makes it obligatory for anyone handling food or placing it on the market to establish a HACCP concept.
-Every food business operator - including restaurateurs - must be able to prove the operational HACCP concept by means of documents and records.
+According to the EU Regulation (EC) No. 852/2004 on food hygiene, which came into force on January 1, 2006, anyone who handles or markets food is required to implement an HACCP concept.
+Every food business operator - including restaurateurs - must be able to prove the operational HACCP concept through documents and records.

-The business operator must ensure that the documents are up to date at all times.
-He must prove to the responsible authority that he fulfils these requirements.
+The operator must ensure that the documents are always up-to-date.
+They must demonstrate to the competent authority that these requirements are met.
 In practice, this means that the food business operator must present the records to the food inspector.

 EN 342

-The European Standard EN 342 specifies the requirements and test methods for the performance properties of clothing systems (two-piece suits or one-piece suits) for protection against the effects of cold environments with temperatures less than or equal to -5 degrees Celsius.
-These effects include not only low air temperatures, but also humidity and wind speed.
+The European standard EN 342 specifies the requirements and test procedures for the performance characteristics of clothing systems (two-piece suits or one-piece suits) for protection against the effects of cold environments with temperatures of less than or equal to -5 degrees Celsius.
+These effects include not only low air temperatures but also air humidity and wind speed.

 DIN EN ISO 13688

 The international standard DIN EN ISO 13688 specifies the general requirements for protective clothing.
-These requirements relate to the ergonomics, harmlessness, ageing, size designation and compatibility of protective clothing.
-In addition, it stipulates that clothing manufacturers must include an information brochure with the garment.
+These requirements concern ergonomics, harmlessness, aging, size labeling, and compatibility of protective clothing.
+It also stipulates that clothing manufacturers must include an information brochure with the garment.
 DIN EN ISO 13688 is the basic standard for protective clothing that every garment must meet.

 DIN EN 14058

 DIN EN 14058 is a standard for protection against cold.
-This standard specifies the requirements for clothing for protection against cool environments.
-This clothing protects at a temperature of up to -5 degrees Celsius, whereby the value is only to be understood as a point of reference.
-The value may vary depending on physical demands, additional clothing worn, wind speeds, wetness, humidity, etc.
+This standard specifies the requirements for clothing to protect against cool environments.
+This clothing protects at temperatures down to -5 degrees Celsius, although this value is only a guideline.
+Depending on physical exertion, additional clothing worn, wind speeds, moisture, etc., the value can vary.

-The cold protection standard EN 14058 is often combined with other standards, such as the EN ISO 20471 warning protection standard or the DIN EN 343 standard for rainwear.
+The cold protection standard EN 14058 is often combined with other standards, such as the EN ISO 20471 high-visibility standard or the DIN EN 343 standard for rainwear.

 EN ISO 20471

 The standard EN 20471 specifies the requirements for high-visibility warning clothing to ensure the visibility of the wearer.
-The high-visibility clothing should ensure that the wearer can be seen as quickly as possible in all light conditions, in daylight and with headlamp illumination in the dark.
+The warning clothing should ensure that the wearer can be quickly detected in all lighting conditions, both in daylight and under headlights in the dark.

-The DIN EN ISO 20471 standard divides into three classes:
+The DIN EN ISO 20471 divides into three classes:

-- Class 1: permitted on roads where driving speed is up to 30 km/h.
-This protection level offers little protection, so it is only used in combination in Germany.
+- Class 1: approved for roads with speeds up to 30 km/h.
+This protection level offers minimal protection and is only used in combination in Germany.

-- Class 2: permitted on roads where driving speed is up to 60 km/h and with still sufficient visibility and low traffic load.
+- Class 2: approved for roads with speeds up to 60 km/h and with sufficient visibility conditions and low traffic load.

-- Class 3: permitted on roads where driving speed exceeds 60 km/h, in poor visibility conditions and with heavy traffic.
+- Class 3: approved for roads with speeds over 60 km/h, in poor visibility conditions, and with heavy traffic load.

 EN ISO 20345

-The EN ISO 20345 standard specifies both basic and additional requirements for safety footwear for professional use.
-EN ISO 20345 footwear is intended to protect the wearer against impact, entrapment, falling or falling objects, against stepping into pointed or sharp objects.
-Heat or cold and protected from hot substances.
+The standard EN ISO 20345 specifies both basic and additional requirements for safety footwear for commercial use.
+Footwear according to EN ISO 20345 should protect the wearer from impacts, pinching, falling or hanging objects, sharp or pointed objects, heat or cold, and hot substances.

-Examples of aspects covered in the EN ISO 20345 standard are the treatment of mechanical risks, slip resistance, thermal risks and ergonomic features.
-Supplementary standards related to individual activities deal with risks, for example, in relation to electrically insulating footwear, footwear for protection against chemicals and others.
+Examples of the aspects covered by the EN ISO 20345 standard include the handling of mechanical risks, slip resistance, thermal risks, and ergonomic features.
+Additional standards related to specific activities address risks such as electrically insulating shoes, shoes for protection against chemicals, and more.

 Basic requirements described in EN ISO 20345 include: